Outing.golf

 Palm Springs has full resort infrastructure — hotels, rental houses, pool villas, and restaurant options — that works for groups ranging from 4 players to 16.
 Non-golf amenities are available if not everyone is playing every day.

-Budget ranges for a Palm Springs golf trip
+How much does a Palm Springs golf trip cost?

 Budget